vitor-de-oliveira/rheovolution/README.md

 the time domain.
 For more information, please check the following article:

 >de Oliveira, V. M., Ragazzo, C., Correia, A. C. M. (2024).
+RheoVolution:
-RheoVolution: an N-body simulator for tidally evolving bodies with complex rheological models. *Astronomy & Astrophysics*, to be published.
+An N-body simulator for tidally evolving bodies with complex rheological models. *Astronomy & Astrophysics*, to be published.

 ## Building from source